Sadık Emir Kabaca

-Sadık Emir Kabaca (born December 13, 2000) is a Turkish professional basketball player who plays as a power forward for Galatasaray Nef of the Basketbol Süper Ligi (BSL).
+Sadık Emir Kabaca (born December 13, 2000) is a Turkish professional basketball player who plays as a power forward for Casademont Zaragoza of the Spanish Liga ACB.

 Professional career

 Years in Bandırma (2016–2020)

 Sadık Emir Kabaca started his professional career at Bandırma Kırmızı in 2016–17 season and stayed with this club three seasons.

 Beşiktaş (2020–2021)

 On August 8, 2020, he has signed with Beşiktaş Icrypex of the Basketbol Süper Ligi (BSL).

-Galatasaray (2021–present)
+Galatasaray (2021–2025)

 On August 23, 2021, he has signed with BSL club Galatasaray Nef.

+On June 17, 2025, Galatasaray Club published a farewell message for Kabaca and announced that they had parted ways.

+Basket Zaragoza (2025–present)

+On July 6, 2025, he signed with Casademont Zaragoza of the Spanish Liga ACB.